 The European Union begins with this, the founding treaty of the Western Union between 1948 and 1954, at which point it is amended as the Modified Treaty of Brussels and serves as the founding treaty of the Western European Union (until its termination in 2010).

 The Yom Kippur War is fought by a coalition of Arab states led by Egypt and Syria against Israel, mostly in Sinai and the Golan (occupied by Israel during the 1967 Six-Day War) with some fighting taking place in African Egypt and northern Israel.
 Egypt's initial war objective is to use its military to seize a foothold on the east bank of the Suez Canal as a means to negotiate the return of the rest of Sinai.

-Both the United States and the Soviet Union initiate massive resupply efforts to their respective allies during the war, which leads to a near-confrontation between these two nuclear superpowers.
-The war has far-reaching effects, including the raising of oil prices by OPEC, which in turn prompts an oil-shock in the West one year later.
+Both the United States and the Soviet Union initiated massive resupply efforts to their respective allies during the war, which leads to a near-confrontation between these two nuclear superpowers.
+The war has far-reaching effects, including the raising of oil prices by OPEC, which in turn prompted an oil shock in the West one year later.

 The 1979 United Kingdom general election sees the Conservative Party led by Margaret Thatcher oust the incumbent Labour government led by James Callaghan.

 The Conservative campaign pledges to control inflation and curb the power of the unions, while the Labour campaign is hampered by industrial disputes and strikes during the winter of 1978-79 (known as the Winter of Discontent).